Hurtigast/blog/docs/blue_team/sherlocks/meerkat.md

     | wc -l   | counts all lines        |
     | Note   | You can remove "\|wc -l" to see all credentials used in the attack        |

-However for some reason 57 is not the accepted answer, instead it's 56.
-Some speculate that it's because the original PoC uses the `install:install` credentials and thus are not counted in the original wordlist of 56.
-I don't have an answer to that, but I think 57 should be the correct answer since install:install were included in the bruteforce attack.
+However 57 is not the correct answer, instead it's 56.
+That is because the `install:install` credentials are default credentials provided by the PoC and are thus not part of the credentials stuffing wordlist.

 Answer: **56**